Back

 A clear structure with defined roles and documented processes.

-Hiring based on the ability to learn, not on self-proclaimed experience.
+Hiring based on the ability to learn, not self-proclaimed experience.

-Multi-channel acquisition so you do not depend on a single source.
+Multi-channel acquisition so you do not depend on one source.

 Professional chatting that follows the 5 phases and prioritizes big spenders.